 If a student's financial aid application is found to have any conflicting information regarding eligibility for aid, the UVU Financial Aid and Scholarships Office must resolve the conflict.
 We may request additional documents at any time to resolve the discrepancies.

-Students must have a valid FAFSA by the last day of the term for which they are enrolled or June 30th, 2014, whichever is sooner for the 2013-2014 year.
-However, the ability to be awarded and/or retroactively awarded is determined by meeting all eligibility requirements at the time the student's file is completed.
-This includes Satisfactory Academic Progress.
+For the 2013-2014 aid year, students must have a valid FAFSA by the last day of the term for which they are enrolled or June 30th, 2014, whichever is sooner.
+For the 2014-2015 aid year, students must have a valid FAFSA by the last day of the term for which they are enrolled or June 30th, 2015, whichever is sooner.
+However, the ability to be awarded and/or retroactively awarded is determined by meeting all eligibility requirements at the time the file is completed.
+This includes Satisfactory Academic Progress (SAP).
 For the Pell Grant program, the student may submit verification documents no later than 100 days after the last day of enrollment, or two weeks before the last day of Summer term, whichever is sooner.
 Students may only be awarded retroactively for terms during which they met and maintained Satisfactory Academic Progress standards and met all other eligibility requirements.

 For the Direct Stafford Loan and Campus-Based Aid programs, the student may submit verification documents no later than two weeks before their last day of enrollment, or two weeks before the last day of Summer term, whichever is sooner.
 Students may only be awarded retroactively for terms during which they met and maintained Satisfactory Academic Progress standards and met all other eligibility requirements.